Pre-Health Fall 2022 FAQs

-First-year students will work through their course schedule with their FYS advisor.
+First-year students will work through their course schedule with their advisor.

 For math, students who have high school credit for calculus with a grade of A or B should plan to take Math 106.
 The math faculty, with the use of the non-binding and online placement test, can also help students select the right math course.
-Students do not need to take calculus in their first or second module but can wait until later in their academic schedule.
+Students do not need to take calculus in their first or second semesters.

 For biology, at some point during the first year, students should take Bio 195 (any section is fine).

 Beyond that, your first-year seminar class will help you build community with peers and faculty (and help you to get to know your faculty advisor), and additional courses outside of the sciences will help you explore your interests and your eventual major selection.
 A balanced curriculum is important!